vlutton/encore-ui/CONTRIBUTING.md

 ## Bugs & Issues

-Please submit any bugs you encounter when using Encore UI to our [Github Issues Tracker](https://github.com/rackerlabs/encore-ui/issues).
+Please submit any bugs you encounter when using EncoreUI to our [Github Issues Tracker](https://github.com/rackerlabs/encore-ui/issues).

 When submiting a bug report, please **include a set of steps to reproduce the issue** and any related information (browser, OS, etc).
 If we can't reproduce the issue then it makes fixing it much more difficult.